-2.4 RISKS RELATING TO THE OPERATIONS OF THE ISSUER AND GUARANTOR
+2.4 RISKS RELATING TO THE OPERATIONS OF THE ISSUER

-Currency fluctuations and other regional economic developments may have a material adverse effect on the Issuer's and Guarantor's business, financial condition and results of operations
+Currency fluctuations and other regional economic developments may have a material adverse effect on the Issuer's business, financial condition and results of operations

-The Issuer's and Guarantor's operations are exposed, in the case of transactions not denominated in Euro, to foreign currency risk on transactions, receivables and borrowings that are denominated in a currency other than the Euro.
+The Issuer's operations are exposed, in the case of transactions not denominated in Euro, to foreign currency risk on transactions, receivables and borrowings that are denominated in a currency other than the Euro.
 As a result, exchange gains or losses may arise on the realisation of amounts receivable and the settlement of amounts payable in foreign currencies.

-The Issuer's and Guarantor's financial statements, which are presented in Euro, can be affected by foreign exchange fluctuations through both: translation risk, which is the risk that the financial statements for a particular period or as of a certain date depend on the prevailing exchange rates of the various currencies against the Euro; and transaction risk, which is the risk that the currency of the costs and liabilities fluctuates in relation to the currency of its revenue and assets, which fluctuation may adversely affect its operating performance.
+The Issuer's financial statements, which are presented in Euro, can be affected by foreign exchange fluctuations through both: translation risk, which is the risk that the financial statements for a particular period or as of a certain date depend on the prevailing exchange rates of the various currencies against the Euro; and transaction risk, which is the risk that the currency of the costs and liabilities fluctuates in relation to the currency of its revenue and assets, which fluctuation may adversely affect its operating performance.

-The Issuer and Guarantor are exposed to the risks of global and regional adverse economic developments that could result in the lowering of revenues and in reduced income.
+The Issuer is exposed to the risks of global and regional adverse economic developments that could result in the lowering of revenues and in reduced income.
 Since 2010, a number of European Union member states have been implementing austerity measures in an effort to reduce government deficits, with such measures resulting in increased taxes and reduction in social spending, consequently materially affecting disposable income.

-These measures and any further unexpected changes in the political, social or economic conditions of certain countries, may reduce leisure and business travel to and from those affected countries, which, in turn, may adversely affect the Issuer's and Guarantor's room rates and/or occupancy levels and other income-generating activities, and could potentially lead to increased costs through increased taxes in those particular countries, ultimately resulting in the deterioration of the Group's business and/or operating results in the affected countries.
+These measures and any further unexpected changes in the political, social or economic conditions of certain countries, may reduce leisure and business travel to and from those affected countries, which, in turn, may adversely affect the Issuer's room rates and/or occupancy levels and other income-generating activities, and could potentially lead to increased costs through increased taxes in those particular countries, ultimately resulting in the deterioration of the Group's business and/or operating results in the affected countries.

-A significant portion of the Issuer's and Guarantor's operating expenses are fixed, which may impede them from reacting quickly to changes in its revenue
+A significant portion of the Issuer's operating expenses are fixed, which may impede them from reacting quickly to changes in its revenue

-A significant portion of the Issuer's and Guarantor's costs are fixed and the Issuer's and Guarantor's operating results are vulnerable to short-term changes in revenues.
-The Issuer's and Guarantor's inability to react quickly to changes in revenue by reducing operating expenses could have a material adverse effect on their respective business, financial condition and results of operations.
+A significant portion of the Issuer's costs are fixed and the Issuer's operating results are vulnerable to short-term changes in revenues.
+The Issuer's inability to react quickly to changes in revenue by reducing operating expenses could have a material adverse effect on their respective business, financial condition and results of operations.

-Liquidity Risk
+Liquidity risk

-The lack of liquidity and alternative uses of real estate investments could significantly limit the Issuer's and Guarantor's ability to respond to adverse changes in the performance of their properties thereby potentially harming their respective financial condition.
+The lack of liquidity and alternative uses of real estate investments could significantly limit the Issuer's ability to respond to adverse changes in the performance of its properties thereby potentially harming their respective financial condition.
 Furthermore, the Issuer's ability to sell, in a timely fashion, one or more of its properties in response to changing economic, financial and investment conditions, is limited.

-The real estate market is affected by many factors, such as general economic conditions, availability of financing, interest rates and other factors, including supply and demand, that are beyond the Issuer's and Guarantor's control.
+The real estate market is affected by many factors, such as general economic conditions, availability of financing, interest rates and other factors, including supply and demand, that are beyond the Issuer's control.

-$The \ Issure\ and\ Guarantor\ are\ exposed\ to\ the\ risk\ of\ failure\ of\ the\ Group's\ proprietary\ reservations\ system\ and\ increased\ competition\ in\ reservations\ infrastructure$
+The Issuer is exposed to the risk of failure of the Group's proprietary reservations system and increased competition in reservations infrastructure